 It’s that time of year, when Scotland’s hacks pour over the shortlist for the Press Awards to see if they’ve made the cut this time round.
-Continue reading “Best Foote forward as Record dominates Press Award nominations”
+Continue reading “Winners and losers in 2017 Scottish Press Award nominations”

 It has been fascinating reading over the last couple of days that the new US President, Donald Trump, is likely to spend much of his state visit to the UK in Scotland.